Mona Juul: Oslo Accords

-21st century career
+An HBO film, Oslo (film) (2021), dramatised the Oslo Accords and the role of Juul and her husband.
+The film was criticised for reinforcing misconceptions about Norway as a peace nation and what peace negotiations actually are.
+The film received mixed reviews from Norwegian critics.

+21st-Century Career

-During the first cabinet Stoltenberg, from 2000 to 2001, Juul was appointed State Secretary in the Ministry of Foreign Affairs.
+During the first Stoltenberg cabinet, from 2000 to 2001, Juul was appointed State Secretary in the Ministry of Foreign Affairs.
 From 2001 to 2004 she served as the Norwegian ambassador to Israel.
-From 2005 to 2010 she served as a deputy director and ambassador in the Norwegian delegation to the United Nations in New York City.
+From 2005 to 2010, she served as a deputy director and ambassador in the Norwegian delegation to the United Nations in New York City.
 In 2014, she succeeded Kim Traavik as Ambassador to the United Kingdom.

 On 7 September 2018, she was nominated to become the next permanent representative of Norway to the United Nations.
-She presented her credentials to UN Secretary General António Guterres on 14 January 2019, and assumed office the same day.
+She presented her credentials to UN Secretary-General António Guterres on 14 January 2019, and assumed office the same day.
 As permanent representative, she notably spearheaded the successful Norwegian campaign for a seat at the UN Security Council for the 2021-2022 term.
 In January 2023, Merete Fjeld Brattested was nominated as her successor.
 Brattested officially took over on 1 September.

 In October 2024, she was nominated as the new ambassador to Jordan.
 In October 2025, she was additionally appointed ambassador to Iraq.

+In February 2026, Mona Juul resigned from her role as ambassador to Jordan and Iraq.
+She is still employed at the Ministry of Foreign Affairs, but was exempt from her work obligations, following the revelations of her contact with Jeffrey Epstein.
+This means that she is not at work and has no role or position.
+She kept her salary of 1,548,000 NOK, but no longer received a foreign allowance since she was no longer stationed at the embassy.